magento/glossary/src/terms/backend.md

 ---
 Generally used in the same way as "server side".

-The Magento Admin and all features for configuring and managing your storefront, products, orders, shipments, etc is considered a backend system.
+The Admin and all features for configuring and managing your storefront, products, orders, shipments, etc is considered a backend system.